Register as a Carer

-From 1 March 2018 Carers First will be administering the Carers Register on behalf of Haringey Council.
+Since 1 March 2018 Carers First has been administering the Carers Register on behalf of Haringey Council.
 You can apply to be added to the register by completing the Carer's Eligibility Checker

 Carers who provide regular unpaid care to an adult who is ill, frail or living with a disability can use the carers registration form to register as a carer.
 As a carer you may be looking after your partner, a relative, friend or neighbour.
 This could be either in your own home or elsewhere.
 This register is also for people with parental responsibility for a disabled child.

 - Registered carers can apply for an Advantage+ Card which gives free admission to all Haringey Leisure Centres when supporting the person they look after to use the facilities as well as Advantage+ admission rates (around 25 percent off standard prices, subject to availability) when using sport and leisure facilities by themselves.
 You will need to show a recent letter from Haringey Council confirming you have carer status and the card is renewed every 12 months.
 See the Fusion website (external link) for further details.

 - Registered carers are also entitled to a 10% discount rate on courses run by Haringey Adult Learning Service (HALS).

 - Haringey’s Carers Emergency Alert Card, which will identify you as a carer in the event of an accident and trigger back up cover, is also available free to registered carers.

 To register as a carer, please complete the Carer's Referral form.

 Carers First will add your details to the Carers Register and send you an information pack.